pazoudav/CoasterDex/documents/idea_and_planning/idea_and_plan-presentation.md

 # Requirements: from basic to nice to have

-- determining if a coaster in present in a dataset and retrieve the match
+- determining if a coaster in present in a dataset and retrieve the match, otherwise add the coaster to the collection
-- matching a coaster from a complex scene
+- matching a coaster from a complex scene (varied lighting and angles)
+- compare multiple approaches to this problem
+.
 - coaster recognition in a scene
 - transforming the marched coaster to a frontal view
+- retrieve relevant information (text, shape, maker...)
+.
 - generalize to other object domains
 - retrieval from video at framerate

 ---

-# Problem type
+# Problem task

-**instance recognition**: computer vision task of recognizing a specific instance of an object, rather than simply the category to which it belongs [1]
+**instance recognition:** computer vision task of recognizing a specific instance of an object, rather than simply the category to which it belongs [1]
-**instance retrieval** finding images similar to a provided query from a large database [2]
+**instance retrieval:** finding images similar to a provided query from a large database [2]

 **image classification**